Safo001/WorkShops_S2_24/workshop1/readme.md

 - **What exactly is ESP-NOW?
 Why do we need it?**

-ESP-NOW is a wireless communication protocol that allows multiple devices to connect to each other without using a Router's WiFi network.
+ESP-NOW is a wireless communication protocol that allows multiple devices to connect to each other without using a central WiFi network.

 - **We will also be using Arduino IDE for this project.
 Just to clarify, **